plasma-umass/doppio/browser/_about.md

 We wished to collect the disassembler's logic in one place instead of spreading it among all the opcode classes.
-In static languages, the Visitor pattern is usually used to achieve this, but we can't employ it here since Coffeescript it lacks the necessary static typing the method overloading.
+In static languages, the Visitor pattern is usually used to achieve this, but we can't employ it here since Coffeescript lacks the necessary static typing and method overloading features.
 Instead, we collected our opcode handlers in one hash table and then [traversed the prototype chain ourselves][lookup].
 However, since this is significantly slower than a native traversal, the core VM code remains as a method on the opcode itself.

 -------------